 Phenol is ortho para activator and a weak acid.
 Electrons density of benzene ring in phenol is much higher than benzene.
 Therefore substitutions reactions of phenol occurs much easier than benzene.
 Phenol reactions and their characteristics of those reaction are explained below in detail. these reactions are useful, when you want to identify phenol from other organic compounds such as aliphatic alcohols and carboxylic acids.
 Those cases are highlighted in this tutorial.

-Phenol reacts strong metals such as sodium, potassium to give hydrogen and sodium phenoxide.
+Phenol reacts strong metals such as sodium, potassium to give hydrogen gas and sodium phenoxide.
 This indicates, phenol has acidic characteristics.

 Note: Phenol do not react with Na2CO3 or NaHCO3.

 Phenol reacts with halogens easily and give precipitates.
 Also we don't need to add lewis acids such AlCl3.

 2,4,6-tribromophenol is given as the product.
 Aqueous Br2 solution is yellow brown in colour.
 When phenol is added to the Br2(aq) solution, the white precipitate, 2,4,6-tribromophenol is formed.

 Phenol and dilute nitric acid react to give a mixture of ortho-nitrophenol and para-nitrophenol.
 This shows phenol is a strong activator because we do not need concentrated HNO3 or heating.

 Phenol does not react with sodium carbonate (Na2CO3).
 This is used to identify phenol and carboxylic acid because carboxylic acid reacts with sodium carbonate and emit carbon dioxide gas.
 So we can see, phenol is less acidic than carboxylic acid.